cloudflare/workers-docs/content/reference/workers-concepts/life-of-a-request.md

 ## The Request Context

 At this point in time; the time in which the `fetch` event is being handled, we are in what is called the `Request` context.
-This context allows us to use functions such as `fetch()` inside our Worker.
+This context allows us to use functions such as `fetch()` inside our Workers function.

 ```javascript
 addEventListener('fetch', event => {